 This is about the people who make music.
 And depending on how you look, this portfolio of jazz photography can be a portrait of the music itself.

 I was never interested in being part of the press pool at the big concerts—stand here, don’t move, you get two songs—so I worked small clubs and street fairs and weekend festivals where I could find my own style.
 Got to know some of the guys who were shooting (it was a male-dominated industry, both the musicians and the photographers) and thoroughly enjoyed the music.
 I still do.
-But I wasn’t fan-girl-with-a-camera.
+But I wasn’t fangirl with a camera.
 I focused on visualizing the experience and the sound.
 It’s the work, the play, the creating, that keeps it real, as fascinating a challenge in jazz photography as in performing the music.
 That, and putting your work, your life, your heart in front of an audience.

 For a couple of years I also worked tours, in the real work of music making.
 My background was in theatre, but this was different.
 In 1995, home from a crazy 3-nights/3-cities gig with Rick Braun, Peter White, Paul Taylor and others, I posted this report to my photography group on AmericaOnline:

 …more details of life on the road (“Okay everyone, let’s vote on where we stop for breakfast — Burger King or Dairy Queen!”) ;D … and how to check into your room, shower, change, grab film and lenses and camera bodies in 20 minutes flat to make sound check and, most importantly, dinner! (because nothing’s open after the show) which you’re lucky to be able to finish half of while balancing it on your lap and checking batteries, eyeing shooting locations, and loading film.